scolladon/sfdx-git-delta/README.md

 which means:

-> Analyse the difference between HEAD (latest commit) and HEAD^ (previous commit), and output the result in the current folder.
+> Analyze the difference between HEAD (latest commit) and HEAD^ (previous commit), and output the result in the current folder.

-The `sfdx sgd:source:delta` command produces 2 usefull artefacts:
+The `sfdx sgd:source:delta` command produces 2 usefull artifacts:

 **1) A `package.xml` file, inside a `package` folder.** This `package.xml` file contains only the metadata that has been added and changed, and that needs to be deployed in the target org.